thrive-itcr/unet-segmentation/containers/algorithms/README.md

-# This repository contains code to integrate a UNet-based segmentation algorithm into the THRIVE framework
+# Docker files to build the UNet algorithm image